simonZhou86/Tr_LinUCB/README.md

 # Files

-The algorithm for Tr-LinUCB and LinUCB (resp. to $S = T$) is in the file tr_linucb.py.
+The algorithm for Tr-LinUCB and LinUCB (resp. to `S = T`) is in the file tr_linucb.py.
 For Greedy First and OLS bandit algorithm in the paper, please refer to https://github.com/khashayarkhv/contextual-bandits.

 # Usage